Coco Movie Review: Brilliantly illustrated fantasy that plays around

-Coco is a brilliantly illustrated fantasy that plays around, quite smartly, with pathos, music and comedy.
-Death and the memories of the dying are the issues addressed here and it's done with a facility that makes it easy for the young to comprehend
+Coco is a brilliantly illustrated fantasy that plays around, quite smartly, with pathos, music, and comedy.

 Director: Lee Unkrich, Adrian Molina